i2a2/irioCoreCpp/README.md

 # Installation
 The recommended way is to download the appropiate packages from the [release section](https://github.com/i2a2/irioCoreCpp/releases).
-However, it is also possible to install them [manually](#manual-installation).

 > **_NOTE_**<br>
 >